Nike-Inc/wingtips/wingtips-old-servlet-api/README.md

 **Embedded environments**

-For embedded Servlet container environments where you may not be using a `web.xml` file to setup Servlet components you'll need to register `RequestTracingFilter` in whatever way your Servlet container allows or requires you to register Servlet Filters.
+For embedded Servlet container environments where you may not be using a `web.xml` file to setup Servlet components you'll need to register `RequestTracingFilterOldServlet` in whatever way your Servlet container allows or requires you to register Servlet Filters.
 For example the `Main` classes in the `samples/sample-*` sample projects show how to register `RequestTracingFilter` with embedded Jetty.